 Canyon Ferry - The shore fishing has gotten tougher.
 The north end will be your best bet for cruising rainbows.
 Leeches, chironomids, and buggers are your best bet, either underneath an indicator or slow stripped.
 A flash back pheasant tail is also a good option.
 Fishing for Carp is still pretty productive.

 Quake Lake - Quake lake is back in good shape and fishing well.
 Work with your standard still water rigs under the indicator or get out and chuck some streamers up against those deep dark dead trees.

-Clark Canyon - The lake is open and should be fishing well around the inlets.
+Clark Canyon - The lake should be fishing well around the inlets.
 The nymph rig with a leach and chironomids is a good place to start.
 A flashback pheasant tail is also a good option.
 On days when the nymphing is slow, it is worth throwing a streamer such as a big wooly bugger or a circus penut around the inlets.

 Harrison Lake - When the winds not blowing the fishing has been good.
 Chironomids dropped down to 18 feet of water under an indicator has been the best but guys have been picking up cruising fish along the point of the arm with crayfish, chironomids, and leech patterns.